samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 ### Level 9: Abjure Foes

-As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can expend one use of this class’s Channel Divinity to overwhelm foes with awe.
+As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can expend one use of this class's Channel Divinity to overwhelm foes with awe.
 As you present your Holy Symbol or weapon, you can target a number of creatures equal to your Charisma modifier (minimum of one creature) that you can see within 60 feet of yourself.
 Each target must succeed on a Wisdom saving throw or have the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition for 1 minute or until it takes any damage.
 While Frightened in this way, a target can do only one of the following on its turns: move, take an action, or take a Bonus Action.

 ### Level 10: Aura of Courage